 Allergic rhinitis is the most common cause of rhinitis.
 It is caused by environmental allergies and is characterized by an itchy or runny nose, sneezing, and nasal congestion.
 Other allergic symptoms include:

-- fatigue/loss of concentration/lack of energy from loss of sleep, and
+- Fatigue/loss of concentration/lack of energy from loss of sleep

 Perennial allergic rhinitis, a type of chronic rhinitis is a year-round problem, and is often caused by indoor allergens (particles that cause allergies), such as dust and animal dander in addition to pollens that may exist at the time.
 Symptoms tend to occur regardless of the time of the year.